-The House and Senate have approved the conference report for H.R.
-4818, the Consolidated Appropriations Act, 2005.
-The report, H.Rept.
-108-792, encompasses four appropriations measures with abortion or family planning provisions: the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2005 (Division B); the Foreign Operations, Export Financing, and Related Programs Appropriations Act, 2005 (Division D); the Department of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 2005 (Division F); and the Transportation, Treasury, Independent Agencies, and General Government Appropriations Act, 2005 (Division H).
-In general, H.Rept.
-108-792 retains many of the abortion funding restrictions that have appeared in past appropriations measures.
+On December 8, 2004, the President signed H.R.
+4818, the Consolidated Appropriations Act, 2005 (P.L.
+108-447).
+The act encompasses four appropriations measures with abortion or family planning provisions: the Departments of Commerce, Justice, and State, the Judiciary, and Related Agencies Appropriations Act, 2005 (Division B); the Foreign Operations, Export Financing, and Related Programs Appropriations Act, 2005 (Division D); the Department of Labor, Health and Human Services, and Education, and Related Agencies Appropriations Act, 2005 (Division F); and the Transportation, Treasury, Independent Agencies, and General Government Appropriations Act, 2005 (Division H).
+In general, H.R.
+4818 retains many of the abortion funding restrictions that have appeared in past appropriations measures.

 Section 508(d) of Division F provides one notable change to the annual appropriations.
-Section 508(d) would prohibit the availability of appropriated funds to a federal agency or program or to a state or local government if such agency, program, or government "subjects any institutional or individual health care entity to discrimination on the basis that the health care entity does not provide, pay for, provide coverage of, or refer for abortions."
-This prohibition resembles similarly restrictive language in S. 1397, the Abortion Non-Discrimination Act of 2003.
+Section 508(d) prohibits the availability of appropriated funds to a federal agency or program or to a state or local government if such agency, program, or government "subjects any institutional or individual health care entity to discrimination on the basis that the health care entity does not provide, pay for, provide coverage of, or refer for abortions."
+This prohibition resembles similarly restrictive language in the proposed Abortion Non-Discrimination Act of 2003.
 A discussion of that measure is included in the Legislation in the 108th Congress section of this report.

 H.R.
 4850, the FY2005 appropriations measure for the District of Columbia, also includes language that restricts the availability of funds to pay for abortions (P.L.
 108-335).
-The measure prohibits the use of appropriated and local funds to pay for abortions except where the life of the mother would be endangered if the fetus was carried to term or where the pregnancy was the result of an act of rape or incest.
+The measure prohibits the use of appropriated and local funds to pay for abortions except where the life of the mother would be endangered if the fetus is carried to term or where the pregnancy is the result of an act of rape or incest.